microsoft/mysqlnd_azure/README.md

 * after that, you will find a dll under .\x64\Release_TS\ with name **php_mysqlnd_azure.dll**, this is the target library.

 #### Install and configure
-* Use php -i to find the ini to find the extension_dir, copy php_mysqlnd_azure.dll there
+* Use php -i | find "extension_dir" to find the extension_dir, copy php_mysqlnd_azure.dll there
-* Find the ini file location, modify the ini file with the following extra lines:
+* Use php -i | find "Loaded Configuration File" to find the ini file location, modify the ini file with the following extra lines:
+    - Under the Dynamic Extensions section add:
     	- extension=mysqlnd_azure
+    - Under the Module Settings section add:
     	- [mysqlnd_azure]
     	- mysqlnd_azure.enabled = on

 ## Test